 - People and Process

-For some time now I am observing how my conversation is taking this fluid path mixing up channels, platforms and devices.
+I am now observing how my conversation takes this fluid path, mixing up channels, platforms and devices.
 The same goes for many of my friends and peers.
 And while we are all in the Digital Marketing business, and it is probably expected from us to use multiple devices, the rest of the user base will soon be doing the same (if they are not doing so it already).
-A journalist, a lawyer or a doctor might be starting the day on the iPad while drinking the morning coffee and eating breakfast, move to the phone while commuting to work, switching to the desktop and when the workday ends repeat the routine from earlier that day… This is the true userocracy (as in democracy).
+A journalist, a lawyer or a doctor might be starting the day on the iPad while drinking the morning coffee and eating breakfast, move to the phone while commuting to work, switching to the desktop and when the workday ends repeat the routine from earlier that day… This is the true democracy (as in democracy).

 In these 165 pages (paperback) Karen McGrane offers a lot of things to ponder on.
 If you are involved in any way to content publishing or its creation, do get the book!
 And the deliciousness of it all is that you can do that in any way you want – holding it and flipping through pages, feeling that smell of the print; or on your Kindle, iPad, Smartphone or desktop/laptop.